Is This Right For You?

 Integration and growth: As healing deepens, the work evolves.
 Many of my clients find that therapy becomes less about fixing what’s broken and more about building the life they actually want — not the life they were conditioned to pursue.

-All sessions are offered online, and I am licensed in 14 states.
+All sessions are offered online, and I am licensed in California and Florida.
+Available nationwide.
 This means you can do this work on your schedule, from wherever you are — which I know matters when your calendar is already full.

 Relational trauma is a form of psychological injury that develops through repeated patterns of emotional neglect, invalidation, enmeshment, unpredictability, or conditional love within early caregiving relationships.
 Unlike single-incident trauma, relational trauma is cumulative — shaped by what consistently did or didn’t happen in your closest bonds during childhood.